 Learning Japanese is one of the best things you can do to enrich your life and increase your chances of career success in Japan.
 However, learning a new language demands a significant amount of time.
-Factor in a busy career, social and family obligations, and hobbies, it’s easy to leave language learning by the wayside and admit defeat with the tried and true excuse of “I just don’t have time to study.”
+Factor in a busy career, social and family obligations, and hobbies, and it’s easy to leave language learning by the wayside, admitting defeat with the tried-and-true excuse of “I just don’t have time to study.”

 As the popular expression states, regardless of how busy we are, we all have the same 24 hours a day—it’s all about how we use them.
 In other words, it’s not about having time to study—it’s about making time to study.
 This is something all of us can do, albeit to varying degrees.
 Read on to learn how you can squeeze a little more studying into your daily routine.

 Having studied Japanese for over a decade, I can attest to the fact that persistence, efficiency, and consistency trump quantity.
 For example, you’ll progress faster and further by studying for an hour every weekday instead of a five-hour marathon once a week.
 Additionally, spreading out your study time is the only way to take advantage of a spaced-repetition system (SRS), a methodology that’s built intoJapanese learning methods, including Cardemy, Wanikani, Remembering the Kanji, and Bunpro.